CATS AT WORK: Alternative Placement for Feral Cats

 Shouldn’t we be taking cats off the streets?

-Our Cats at Work cats are feral cats, not house cats, that need to be relocated for various reasons (including loss of habitat, human intervention, or loss of a caretaker).
+Our Cats at Work cats are feral cats, not house cats, that need to be relocated for various reasons.
 Because they would not thrive in a shelter or home environment, these cats have frequently been overlooked in the past, often resulting in long stays at animal control or even euthanasia.
 We trap, neuter, and vaccinate feral cats before returning them to an outdoor colony with a registered caretaker.
 These caretakers make sure their cats are well cared for by providing food, water, and shelter!

 THOSE CATS LOOK PRETTY FRIENDLY…